nus-cs2030s/2324-s2/docs/36-monad.md

 # Unit 36: Monad

+!!! abstract "Learning Objectives"

     After this unit, students should:

     - understand what are functors and monads
     - understand the laws that a functor and monad must obey and be able to verify them

 ## Generalizing `Loggable<T>`